Myths about Marriage

 The solution is to learn how to read the nature of the conversation: is it one that is logical, or one that requires an emotional response.
 The emotional response is one that involves: listening and understanding another’s point of view without arguing about how she is feeling.

-If you want to find more strategies to improve your relationship, you may find the articles on my website useful.
+If you want to find more strategies to improve your relationship, you may find the blog articles on my website useful.

 If you try working on any of the strategies mentioned in this blog, I would be like to hear how it went.
 You can comment below, here on this page, or send me an email.
 If you have suggestions for future blog topics, I’d love to hear about it.